fliphess/esp8266_mqtt_doorbell_notifier/README.md

 ## Enable disable button

 There are multiple ways to disable the button.
-You can either use the json method, that is available for mqtt as well as both methods share the same json parser, or use the dedicated endpoints:
+You can either use the json method, that is available for mqtt as well, as both methods share the same json parser, or use the dedicated endpoints:

 ```
 ## Disable the button